shyjuk/Restic-Backups-Guide/Restic - Guide.md

 restoring <Snapshot 9d5ddbeb of [/home/deep/files /home/deep/notes] at 2020-12-07 22:45:31.34307187 +0000 UTC by deep@ubuntu-vm> to restore
 ```

-Note that the keyword `latest` can also be used in-lieu of the snapshot ID if the restoration from the most recent snapshot is desired.
+The keyword `latest` can also be used in-lieu of the snapshot ID if the restoration from the most recent snapshot is desired.

 ```
 deep@ubuntu-vm:~$ mkdir restore